 Going color crazy sometimes

-That said, it is not all roses in the world of OnePlus cameras as they come with their own set of thorns.
-One of these is the color reproduction.
+That said, it is not all roses in the world of OnePlus cameras, as they come with their own set of thorns.
+One of these is color reproduction.
 While we were very impressed with the details captured by the OnePlus 6, what disappointed us was the oversaturation of colors that came with it.
-The OnePlus 6 often gave us very warm oranges, reds and bright greens even when the actual colors were much colder and subtle.
-Some might like the tweaking but we thought it was a little too much.
-Another issue that we faced with the camera was with the camera app – while it breezed through most tasks swiftly, we often had a second long blackout on the viewfinder while changing from one mode to another.
+The OnePlus 6 often gave us very warm oranges, reds, and bright greens, even when the actual colors were much colder and subtle.
+Some might like the tweaking, but we thought it was a little too much.
+Another issue that we faced with the camera was with the camera app – while it breezed through most tasks swiftly, we often had a second-long blackout on the viewfinder while changing from one mode to another.

 The 16-megapixel selfie camera on the OnePlus 6 is decent as well.
-It did not wow us with detail and the colors produced seemed a little on the washed out side but it worked well overall.
+It did not wow us with detail, and the colors produced seemed a little on the washed-out side, but it worked well overall.
 Thankfully, the beauty mode did not make us look like an anime character and only softened the skin tone according to our liking.
-We will let you know how portrait mode worked once the OTA comes (expecting it to arrive in 3 weeks from now).
+We will let you know how portrait mode works once the OTA comes (expecting it to arrive 3 weeks from now).

-Videos on the camera were good without being exceptional, although low light performance has once again improved here.
+The videos on the camera were good without being exceptional, although low-light performance has once again improved here.
 Super slow motion is kind of cool, but nothing to give the Galaxy S9 sleepless nights.
-One good thing though, you can shoot up to one minute of super slo-mo videos unlike few seconds on some phones like the Galaxy S9.
-You can use the camera for shooting videos but it would not be our first choice.
+One good thing, though, is that you can shoot up to one minute of super slo-mo videos, unlike a few seconds on some phones like the Galaxy S9.
+You can use the camera for shooting videos, but it would not be our first choice.